 It took only eight months to replace the irreparably damaged bridge which restored access to the town of Big Sur and several state parks and beaches.

-Repairing the massive Mud Creek slide north of Ragged Point will take longer.
-A new realigned new roadway is expected to open by September of 2018, according to CalTrans.
+Repairing the massive Mud Creek slide north of Ragged Point took longer.
+A new realigned roadway opened in September of 2018.